uni-v-cc/learn/docs/creator/publishing/unity.md

 ## Prerequisites

-To get your asset ready, you must first install `Uni-V.CC - Resolver` in the VCC's package management.
+To get your asset ready, you must first install `Uni-VCC - Resolver` in the VCC's package management.

 ![](./img/univcc-resolver.png)